-Element Current state Target state Network alternatives We provide some signalling through our current pricing but targeting and calibration could be improved.
+Element Current state Target state Network alternatives Aurora Energy provides some signalling through the current pricing but targeting and calibration could be improved.
 Improved targeting and calibration at a pricing area level.
-We are putting in place specific pricing arrangements as part of a tactical network alternatives trial in the upper part our Clutha network.
+Specific pricing arrangements are being put in place as part of a tactical network alternatives trial in the upper part of the Aurora Energy Clutha network.